+Andre.
 There was no breach of Rule 2.3 of the Code.
 Kay Burley's approach was persistent and probing, but in Ofcom's view it could not reasonably be described as bullying and intimidating.

 Al Jazeera is an international news channel, originating in the Middle-East but with different language versions being broadcast around the world.

 complaint about the English-language version of Al Jazeera broadcast on the Sky platform and licensed by Ofcom.

 The complainant objected to footage being shown in a news report on the channel concerning recent events in Nigeria.
 According to the

 complainant, in a news item, a number of people appeared to be shown being forced to lie down and then being shot dead by Nigerian security forces.
 The report concerned the aftermath of hostilities between Nigerian police forces and members of a Muslim